Blog

 What is API Compliance?
-The Intersection of Compliance & API Security
+Aligning Regulatory Standards with API Security

 API Compliance

-API compliance is defined as how an organization ensures that their APIs support the security and governance protocols defined by industry-specific requirements or regulations including PCI-DSS, HIPAA, GDPR, and SOX.
-An integral element in API security initiatives for API compliance is meant to ensure that the critical risk factors used to secure and control API access to sensitive data including personally identifiable information (PII) are addressed.
+API compliance is defined as how an organization ensures that their APIs support the security and governance protocols defined by industry-specific requirements or regulations including PCI DSS, PSD2, GDPR, and EU AI Act, and others.
+An integral element in API security initiatives, API compliance helps guide security practitioners and developers to ensure the security of APIs, their applications, and the data transacted through them.

 Why are API Compliance Standards Important?